smpallen99/coherence/README.md

 [license-img]: http://img.shields.io/badge/license-MIT-brightgreen.svg
 [license]: http://opensource.org/licenses/MIT

-> <div style="font-color: red">Alert: Project under active development!</div>
->
-> This is an early release.
-So expect changes and new features in the near future.
+> This version is not compatible with previous Phoenix 1.3.0-rc versions.
+Please use the 0.4.0 version instead.
 >

 Checkout the [Coherence Demo Project](https://github.com/smpallen99/coherence_demo) to see an example project using Coherence.